wp-plugins/wordpress-tooltips/readme.txt

 Since version 3.4.5 we developed our original jQuery plugin which allow use shortcode [tooltipslist] as a glossary.

 Since version 3.4.7 users can add tooltips widget on the sidebar. :)

+Since 3.5.9 in our orginal jQuery plugin, we will show the numerical count above each letter in glossary / list

 <h4>Features of Wordpress Tooltips Pro:</h4>